chrisnoonan98675/site/xl-test/how-to/import-test-results.markdown

 ## Step 5 Finish

 XL Test imports the test results.
-After it is finished, click:

-* **Go to my Dashboard** to see a dashboard with the test results
-* **Finish** to go to the list of test specifications
+After it is finished, click **Finish and go to specifications** to go to the list of test specifications.